Barnes Records (after 2021 Season):

 Prior to joining the Colonials, Barnes spent four seasons as an assistant at the University of Texas.
 The Longhorns went 47-30-12 (.596), both reaching the NCAA Championship and notching 12-plus victories three times.

 Barnes started her coaching career at her alma mater, the University of Connecticut, from 1998-2007.
 She spent two years as a volunteer assistant, seven as an assistant coach and one as the associate head coach.

 In her decade on the UConn staff, the Huskies went 167-57-17 (.728), winning six BIG EAST regular season title and two conference tournament crowns.
 UConn made the NCAA Championship all 10 years, advancing to the Sweet 16 eight times, the Elite Eight six times and the national championship once, in 2003.

 During her collegiate playing career, Barnes led UConn to a dazzling 83-14-2 (.848) record, including a school record 23 wins her final season.
 The Huskies made the NCAA Elite Eight every year, reaching the College Cup in 1994 and 1997, advancing to the national final the latter year.

 In 1997, her last season, Barnes was a co-captain, co-team MVP and a Second Team All-BIG EAST honoree.
 She graduated magna cum laude from UConn in 1998 with a degree in sociology.
-The next year, Barnes earned a master’s degree with a dual emphasis on social psychology and women in sports.
+Three years later, Barnes earned a master’s degree with a dual emphasis on social psychology and women in sports.

 A native of Snohomish, Wash., Barnes made the NCAA Championship 17 of 18 years as a player or coach from 1994 through 2011.